ewulczyn/ewulczyn.github.io/_posts/2015-03-16-AB Testing with Multinomial Data.md

 percent difference \\(\mathcal P \left({ 100 * \frac{R\_a - R\_b}{ R\_b}| Data
 }\right)\\), by taking a sample \\((r\_a, r\_b)\\) from \\(\mathcal P \left({R\_a,  R\_b|
 Data }\right)\\) and applying the percent difference function to it.
-Once we have a distrintion, we can from confidence intervals using quantiles as described above.
+Once we have a distribution, we can from confidence intervals using quantiles as described above.

 ~~~python